jmjatlanta/bitshares-core-wiki/Git-Flow.md

     conflict for the hardfork dates, which must be resolved without changing the testnet hardfork date.

+**Note:** Solving conflicts by github(web) will merge branches in unintended directions.
+Avoid solving this way, merge and resolve conflicts manually through the git command line.

 ## How To Create an Emergency Fix

 An emergency fix may become necessary when a serious problem in mainnet is